juev/awesome-stars/README.md

 ## Perl

+- [imapsync/imapsync](https://github.com/imapsync/imapsync) - Imapsync is an IMAP transfers tool.
+The purpose of imapsync is to migrate IMAP accounts or to backup IMAP accounts.
+IMAP is one of the three current standard protocols to access mailboxes, the two others are POP3 and HTTP with webmails, webmails are often tied to an IMAP server.
+Upstream website is
 - [yaoweibin/nginx_upstream_check_module](https://github.com/yaoweibin/nginx_upstream_check_module) - Health checks upstreams for nginx
 - [sarabander/sicp-pdf](https://github.com/sarabander/sicp-pdf) - SICP PDF with Texinfo and LaTeX source
 - [nginx-modules/nginx_upstream_check_module](https://github.com/nginx-modules/nginx_upstream_check_module) - Health checks upstreams for nginx